flujoo/flujoo.github.io/content/en/my-approach-to-automatic-musical-composition/index.md

 The original motif is in the first bar, and the transposed the second.
 You can see how each pitch moves up by one step to fit the G major harmony.

 In some cases, however, `transpose()` does not work well.
-Still in the above example, suppose we transpose the motif down rather than up by one step:
+Still in the above example, suppose we transpose the motif down rather than up by one step with `step = -1`:

 ![](assets/transpose_fail.png)